KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Alignment trajectory

 The quadrant model affirms that moral action is shaped
-not only by alignment along the centropy–entropy axis,
+not only by alignment along the centropy-entropy axis,
-but also by degree of engagement along the active–passive axis.
+but also by degree of engagement along the active-passive axis.

 This yields **four categories** of ethical expression —
 a geometry of resonance with two intersecting axes.